pierre-rouleau/usrhome/readme.rst

     - Create a ``usrcfg`` directory inside the same directory that holds the ``usrhome`` directory.
-    - Create the ``usrcfg/setfor-zsh-config.zsh`` file that will hold your persistent and private configuration.
-At first the file will be a copy of a the `usrhome/template/setfor-zsh-config.zsh`_ with extra information appended.
+    - Create all required and optional user-specific configuration files, using the corresponding templates as basis.

+      - Section `The User Configuration Files used by USRHOME`_ lists these files.
+The `usrhome/template`_ directory holds the template copy of the files.
+      - You will have to update these files to put your own logic into the file stored into the usrcfg directory.

-    - Finally create symbolic link in your home directory to point to the Z Shell configuration files stored inside the `usrhome/dot`_ directory.
+    - Finally create symbolic link in your home directory to point to the Z Shell and Bash configuration files stored inside the `usrhome/dot`_ directory.
 Before proceeding it will create backup of files that are already present.